johnwarden/jonathanwarden.com/content/language-design/pass-through-lists.md

 Implicit construction/deconstruction means if we try to assign a list to a variable, we will only end up assigning the first value to the variable:

+{{< highlight java "linenos=false" >}}

 let myList = (1,2,3)
 myList // evaluates to 1

+{{< /highlight >}}

-But rather than creating syntax for taking a reference to a list, we will instead define **pass-through lists** as a kind of ephemeral type, whose lifespan is mainly limited to "passing" values to or returning values from functions.
-The name **pass-through list** reflects their use for "passing values through" to/from functions, and the idea that values "pass through" the parentheses as if the parentheses weren't there.
+But rather than creating syntax for taking a reference to a list, we will instead define **pass-through lists** as a kind of ephemeral type that only exists in the compiler.
+It is a syntactic construct use for "passing" values to or returning values from functions.
+The name **pass-through list** also reflects the idea that values "pass through" the parentheses as if the parentheses weren't there.

 Nesting pass-through lists would also be pointless, given consistent application of the implicit deconstruction rule: